Nvidia Shield TV: Specifications

-On June 23 2021, an update of Android TV to Google TV made Google Stadia available for the 2019 versions of Nvidia Shield TV and Nvidia Shield TV Pro.
+Models

+Original (2015)

+Nvidia released the first Shield Android TV in 2015.
+The micro-console uses a in-house built Tegra X1 20nm SoC processor with an octo-core CPU configuration ― four ARM A57s paired with four lower-power A53s and a 256-core Maxwell GPU and 3GB of DDR3L RAM.
+16GB of internal storage which can be upgraded via microSD.
+Network options are either 802.11ac dual-band Wi-Fi or wired gigabit Ethernet.
+The HDMI 2.0 port has full HDCP 2.2 support and outputs full 4K.
+It ran Android TV version 5.1 at launch.

 2017 version

 On January 16, 2017, Nvidia unveiled a refreshed version of the 16 GB Shield.
 It has a revised form factor with a smaller size but no microSD slot, and is supplied with Shield Experience Upgrade 5.0.
 A revised Bluetooth remote control with no headphone jack and replaceable CR2032 battery is now bundled, as well as an updated controller with an always-on microphone.
 The 2017 model contains the same Tegra X1 system-on-chip as the 2015 model.
 The 2017 Shield replaced the original 16 GB version.

 2019 version

 On October 28, 2019, Nvidia unveiled two new Shield TV models.
-Both models use the Tegra X1+ system-on-chip, ship with Android 9.0 "Pie", support Dolby Atmos and Dolby Vision, and include a redesigned remote control, and a new "AI-enhanced" upscaling system that can upscale high-definition video to 4K resolution.
-The new base model uses a cylindrical form factor rather than a set-top box style, and has 2 GB of RAM and 8 GB of flash storage, expandable via MicroSD card (in place of USB ports).
+Both models use the Tegra X1+ system-on-chip, ship with Android 9.0 "Pie", support for Dolby Atmos and Dolby Vision, a redesigned remote control, and a new "AI-enhanced" upscaling system that can upscale high-definition video to 4K resolution.
+The base model uses a cylindrical form factor rather than a set-top box form, and has 2 GB of RAM and 8 GB of flash storage, expandable via microSD card (in place of USB ports).
 The Shield TV Pro uses the same set-top box form factor as the previous model, and includes 3 GB of RAM, 16 GB of flash storage, and two full-size USB 3.0 ports.
 A gamepad is no longer included.